-It may seem obvious, but too often we have seen this concept only given lip service, with change leaders appointed (sometimes) but without those individuals embracing their role and visibly living the change.
+It may seem obvious, but too often we have seen this concept only given lip service, with change leaders appointed - but without those individuals fully embracing their role and showing real leadership for change.

 The three change leadership roles

-Effective change leadership is built on three separate leadership roles, each with different levels of power to provide direction, guidance and support across the depth and breadth of the organization impacted by change.
+Effective Change Management leadership is built on three separate leadership roles, each with different levels of power to provide direction, guidance and support across the depth and breadth of the organization:

 - Sponsor role: brings formal organizational power to authorize, initiate and reinforce change.